Singing My Sister Down: Background

 "Singing My Sister Down" was first published in 2004 in the author's first collection of short stories, Black Juice and published by Allen & Unwin.
 The story was later published in The Year's Best Fantasy & Horror: Eighteenth Annual Collection edited by Ellen Datlow, Kelly Link, and Gavin J. Grant; The Year's Best Australian Science Fiction and Fantasy (Volume 1) edited by Bill Congreve and Michelle Marquardt; and The Weird: A Compendium of Strange and Dark Stories edited by Jeff VanderMeer and Ann VanderMeer.

 Synopsis

-"In Margo Lanagan’s “Singing My Sister Down”, a young boy watches as his sister Ikky is publicly executed, not by lethal injection or firing squad, but by slow submersion in a tar pit.
-Ikky’s crime is never explicitly discussed, although it is inferred that she killed her husband with an axe (which calls to mind Lizzie Borden, the supposed female murderer who has become a part of American folklore and the public imagination at large).
-An intimate moment with family becomes a public event, as Ikky sinks further into the deeps, and a young woman accused of murder becomes fodder for the eagerly watching crowds."
+A young boy watches as his sister Ikky is publicly executed by slow submersion in a tar pit.
+It is inferred that Ikky killed her husband with an axe, but the crime is never explicitly stated.
+Weird Fiction Review writes that "Lanagan is a master of "show not tell", which adds to the puzzle of the character's backstories."
+They also reference that the public execution shows the shaming of the surviving family and that shame is a reoccurring theme in Lanagan's work.